clemencehuang/memoryGame/README.md

 Memory Game
 ## Game Overview

-As my first JavaScript project I wanted to re-create the popular memory game we all know and love from childhood.
+As my first JavaScript project I wanted to re-create the popular Memory Game we all know and love from childhood.
 It was a personal favourite of mine during my own childhood growing up in Germany.
-It’s a classic game that all people young and old have been been enjoying in various iteration since the 16th century up until today.
-There are no difficult rules to follow and yet it’s instantly engaging.
+It’s a classic game that all people young and old have been been enjoying in its various iterations since the 16th century up until today.
+It possibly ows its longevity to its simple rules and instant engagement.

-The Memory Game was first published in today's form by Ravensburger, Germany in February 1959 and they hold the rights to the brand name "Memory".
+The Memory Game was first published in today's form by Ravensburger, Germany in February 1959 who also hold the rights to the brand name "Memory".

-There are versions known from Japan in the 16th century - matching pictures painted on shells.
-Known asAwase or Kai-awase.
+Japanese versions known as Awase or Kai-awase date from the 16th century and feature matching pictures painted on shells.

 In USA and England known as Pairs, Pelmanism, or Concentration whilst in Switzerland it was a domino-like game named Zwillingsspiel.

-I liked the idea of taking this old-fashioned, physical game and making it available online.
+I liked the idea of taking this old-fashioned, globally popular game and making it available online.
 The mobile version allows you to play when out and about.

 ### Website Link
 [Memory Game](https://clemencehuang.github.io/memoryGame/)